 Louise Larkin is a senior supervisor in Thompsons Solicitors’ personal injury and industrial disease team overseeing the work of colleagues largely in Liverpool and Manchester who are dealing with asbestos-related claims.

 Louise has represented victims of asbestos-related diseases in both Scotland and England for the last 25 years.
-She returned to Thompsons in October 2017, having previously worked at the firm’s Glasgow office.
+She returned to Thompsons in October 2017 having previously worked at the firm’s Glasgow office.

-Based in Thompsons’ Liverpool office, and covering the North West of England, Louise’s main role is to supervise and support the firm’s asbestos disease lawyers as well as to represent clients.
-Louise has won compensation for many clients suffering from mesothelioma – a fatal asbestos-related lung cancer – as well as asbestosis and pleural thickening.
+Based in Thompsons’ Liverpool and Manchester offices and covering the North West of England, Louise’s main role is to supervise and support the asbestos team as well as to represent clients.
+She also takes a leading role in Thompsons’ PR campaigns.

-Louise graduated in law at Liverpool John Moores University and secured a legal diploma in Advanced Civil Court Work at Strathclyde University.
-She also holds an NVQ level 3 in British Sign Language, and a certificate, awarded by the Council for the Advancement of Communication with Deaf People.
+Louise graduated in law at Liverpool John Moores University and secured a legal diploma in advanced civil court work at Strathclyde University.
+She also holds an NVQ level 3 in British Sign Language and a certificate awarded by the Council for the Advancement of Communication with Deaf People.